Usage: Learners' View

 A:B; B:C; C:A => All users have received and performed a review.

 A:C; B:A; C:B => All users have received and performed a review.

 A:B; B:A; C:? => In this case, C will randomly receive and review the solution of either A or B. Therefore, user A or B will receive two reviews and the previously mentioned expert review will become necessary for user C’s solution.
 However, if the option "Allow additional reviews" is enabled, the next respective review will be assigned to a user who has already given a review.
 Thus C will also receive a peer review.

-- If the exception described above occurs, you must perform an expert review for this user.
+- If the exception described above occurs, you need to perform an expert review for this user.
 To further minimise the chances for such a case, you may allow the assignment of additional reviews.